lucascherzer/debugprotector/README.md

 ## Using default method

-Default method will check debugger and self kill program
+Default method will check debugger and self kill the program

 ```
 use debugprotector::detect;